 That’s where the Tesla Gigafactory comes in.
 This Tesla plant provides the equipment, space, and technology needed to manufacture everything the company provides.
 That includes electric cars, lithium-ion battery cells, solar panels, and much more.
 The Gigafactory allows for faster production and eliminates extra costs of shipping parts to different locations for assembly.
 As Tesla’s own website explains, battery production at the Gigafactory will reduce costs for electric vehicle batteries, bringing the cost of Tesla cars down as well.
-The ripple effect will be that more people can afford a Tesla vehicle, which will drive demand up even more.
+The ripple effect will be that more people can afford a Tesla vehicle whether car or truck, which will drive demand up even more.

 More Ground to Cover

 While the idea behind the Gigafactory is promising, the company still has a lot of ground to cover to make it a reality.
 The first one to start construction was the Tesla Nevada Gigafactory.
 The massive facility uses nearly two million square feet of floor space, but it has yet to reach its full potential.
 At the moment, this Gigafactory doesn’t actually produce any Model 3s, at least not in complete form.
-Instead, the factory only produces motors for the Model 3.
+Instead, the factory only produces motors for the Model 3 car.
 They then ship those motors over to the Tesla factory in Fremont, where they finish assembling the vehicles.

 That’s not to say that the Tesla Nevada factory is complete.
 In fact, the Gigafactory appears to only be working at around 30 percent of its capability.
 In addition to the Model 3 motors, the factory currently produces Model 3 battery packs and energy storage products such as the Powerpack and Powerwall.